prototowb/prototowb.github.io/_posts/2020-02-23-100DaysOfCode-Day-3.md

 <br/>

 **Today's Progress**
 Day#3 - after i finally managed to build a nav for [prototowb.github.io](http://prototowb.github.io), i read through the Jekyll Docs for info about structure, format and code to create blog posts.
-Also got to think about creating my personal .de-domain portfolio~ish site with the awesome CSS Grid as layout framework.
+Also got to think about creating my portfolio site with the awesome CSS Grid as layout framework.
 OMG i'm so hyped for the Grid! :D
 <br/>

 **Link to Project**